-For those whose gross rents are between the now confirmed £10000 Making Tax Digital starting threshold but below £85000, quarterly reporting will now be delayed until 6th April 2019.
+For landlords whose gross rents are £10000 and above, quarterly reporting will become mandatory.
 For jointly owned rental property the £10000 threshold relates the "letting business" not each individual landlord.

 Landlords will be required to submit rental income and expenditure figures to HMRC digitally using approved software at least every 3 months.
-Where filed quarterly, this is to be made within 30 days of the end of each quarter i.e. 5th July, 5th October, 5th January and 5th April.
+Quarterly filing is to be made within 30 days of the end of each quarter i.e. 5th July, 5th October, 5th January and 5th April.

-A final tax reconciliation submission will still be required at the end of the tax year, to be filed by 31st January, which will replace the annual self-assessment tax return.
+A final tax reconciliation submission will still be required at the end of the tax year, to be filed by 31st January, replacing the annual self-assessment tax return.
 Failure to do so could result in penalties being charged once this new system has "bedded in" after the first year.

-Although free software may be provided for those with straightforward situations, commercial software might be more appropriate, particularly if it needs to be linked with the software of the landlord's tax adviser.
+Free software may be provided for those with straightforward situations, however, commercial software might be more appropriate, particularly if it needs to be linked with the software of the landlord's tax adviser.

 With the closure of HMRC's offshore disclosure facilities on 31st December 2015, the incentives of a reduced penalty for the declaration of previously undisclosed income and gains to bring one's tax affairs up to date are no longer available.
 (That is with the exception of the Let Property Campaign which is still available to declare income from rental property).